Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 to reach out and list containers in a configurable set of namespaces to determine which images are running.

 anchore-k8s-inventory can be deployed via its helm chart, embedded within your Kubernetes cluster as an agent.
-It will require access to the Anchore API.
+It will require access to the Anchore Enterprise API.

 General Runtime Configuration